JavierZunzunegui/Go2_error_values_counter_proposal/README.md

+# This proposal is now outdated.
+See https://github.com/JavierZunzunegui/xerrors

 **This repo is a counter-proposal to the [Go2 error values](https://github.com/golang/go/issues/29934) proposal only.**
 That proposal is referred throughout as the 'original proposal'.